-The expected proportion of net assets of the Sub-Fund which will be subject to total return swaps is 300%.
+No more than 10% of the net assets of the Sub-Fund are expected to be subject to total return swaps.

-The maximum proportion of net assets of the Sub-Fund which will be subject to total return swap is 500%.
+A maximum of 20% of the net assets of a Sub-Fund may be subject to total return swaps.